Tom1827/open_tracer/README.md

 * Download test.jpg and open_tracer.py into the same folder.
 * Make sure that the dependences are installed (pyzbar, autotrace, pillow, and [numpy](https://github.com/numpy/numpy))
 * Run `python open_tracer.py test.jpg`
-* All being well, traced DXF and SVG should be created.
+* All being well, traced DXF and SVG files should be created.

 ## Tracing your own drawing
 * Download and print out page v2.pdf **without scaling**.
 Note that one of the shorter sides of the resultant print had a slightly larger margin.
 It's A4 only currently - sorry.